nieboczek/ggs-modding-docs/lua-modding/coding-lua-mod.md

 Press Ctrl+Shift+F to open the search tab and type something like `Box` to see if there's anything useful.

 > [!IMPORTANT]
-> It's important to note that it will only work if you pressed `Generate Lua Types` in the UE4SS GUI console and you opened VSCode in the `Grocery Store Simulator/Simulatorita/Binaries/Win64/Mods` folder.
+> The search function will only generate useful results if you pressed `Generate Lua Types` in the UE4SS GUI console and you opened VSCode in the `Grocery Store Simulator/Simulatorita/Binaries/Win64/Mods` folder.